 - SURVEY THE SCENE.
-See if the other people involved in the accident have been injured and call an ambulance if necessary.
-Make sure to get treatment for and document your injuries
+See if the other people involved in the accident have been injured, and call an ambulance if necessary.
+Make sure to get treatment for and document your injuries.

 - LOOK FOR WITNESSES and gather information from bystanders who may have seen the accident.

-- TAKE PHOTOGRAPHS of vehicles involved in the collision.
+- TAKE PHOTOGRAPHS of the vehicles involved in the collision.
 Document property damage, traffic control signals or devices, roadway conditions, physical injuries or anything else that clarifies what happened.

 - CONTACT US.
 If you have been injured, it is vital to consult an experienced attorney as soon as possible.
 You must file your case within a certain time limit called the “statute of limitations,” or your right to sue will be permanently lost.
 Statutes vary for each type of case and in each state.
 Time is of the essence in legal matters.

-- SEEK MEDICAL ATTENTION It is important to seek medical attention promptly after the accident.
+- SEEK MEDICAL ATTENTION.
+It is important to seek medical attention promptly after the accident.
 Many personal injury cases involve head trauma, which may not seem serious at the time of the incident, but symptoms may present themselves over time.
 Getting an accurate assessment of your injuries will help your lawyer better prepare your case.